 Ankle Swelling Causes Michigan

-Ankle swelling (edema) is one of the most common complaints in podiatric medicine — but it has a wide range of causes, from minor to life-threatening.
+Ankle swelling (edema) is one of the most common complaints in podiatric medicine — but it has a many causes, from minor to life-threatening.
 Accurate diagnosis of the underlying cause is the first step toward effective treatment.
 Dr. Tom Biernacki DPM at Balance Foot & Ankle evaluates ankle swelling and foot edema in Michigan patients at our Howell, Brighton, and Bloomfield Hills locations.

 Common Local Causes of Ankle Swelling